actions-marketplace-validations/techrill88_azure_compliance_action/README.md

 # azure_compliance_action

 This GitHub action helps in integrating Azure Compliance Testing as part of the CICD pipeline setup using GitHub.
-This action is based on [Chef Inspec](https://docs.chef.io/inspec/) and [Inspec-Azure](https://github.com/inspec/inspec-azure)
+This action is based on [Chef InSpec](https://docs.chef.io/inspec/) and [Inspec-Azure](https://github.com/inspec/inspec-azure)

 Compliance tests are separated from the GitHub action and passed as an optional parameter - compliance_test_profile_url You can skip this parameter to test your initial configuraiton.

-You can use either the Azure Compliance tests defined at [inspec-azure-compliance-check](https://github.com/ambilykk/inspec-azure-compliance-check) or use your own compliance test written using Chef Inspec.
-Pass the Inspec profile URL as a parameter, compliance_test_profile_url to the action.
+You can use either the Azure Compliance tests defined at [inspec-azure-compliance-check](https://github.com/ambilykk/inspec-azure-compliance-check) or use your own compliance test written using Chef InSpec.
+Pass the InSpec profile URL as a parameter, compliance_test_profile_url to the action.

 # How to Use the Action